isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/ad-tags/vastvpaid-validator.md

 [ ![unnamed (1)](assets/unnamed-1.png)](assets/unnamed-1.png)

 Below is a list of possible warning and error messages.
-The only message that will prevent you from saving the ad tag is &nbsp;"Missing mandatory objects in the VAST tag". &nbsp;Most warnings are related to preventing delivery, tracking or video playback quality issues.
+The only message that will prevent you from saving the ad tag is  "Missing mandatory objects in the VAST tag".
+Most warnings are related to preventing delivery, tracking or video playback quality issues.
 [ ![New Help- Validator Descriptions](assets/new-help-validator-descriptions.png)](assets/new-help-validator-descriptions.png)